- Chart

 Positioning

-WABCO is a major player in the rail equipment and services market, with a strong global presence and a diversified product portfolio.
-It has a competitive advantage in its installed base and technological expertise.
+Wabtec is a leading player in the rail equipment and services market, with a strong global presence and a comprehensive product portfolio.
+Its competitive advantages include its large installed base, technological expertise, and strong customer relationships.

 Total Addressable Market (TAM)